The Mobility Management function definesat Group levelstrategiesand guidelinesregardingsustainable mobility.

 Since 2009, the Group's Mobility Manager has been drawing up the Home-Work Commuting Plans on an annual basis, by mapping needs, listening to colleagues and using their active participation.

 Every year through the Home-Work Commuting Plans the results achieved are compared with the goals previously set and actions to be promoted during the following year are appropriately drawn up.
-The most significant actions carried out in 2015 regarded the following:
+These are some of the results achieved:

 ON-LINE SERVICES AND INFORMATION

-Through the dedicated section available on the corporate intranet and the Mobility Office Portal, as of 2010 the Intesa Sanpaolo employees can access, directly from their workstation, information and services on sustainable mobility, such as public transport season-tickets, bike sharing and car sharing also for personal travel.
+Through the corporate intranet, the Intesa Sanpaolo employees can access, directly from their workstation, information and services on sustainable mobility, such as public transport season-tickets, bike sharing and car sharing.

 Finally, more widespread use is being made of remote communication systems which the Banks makes available to employees to limit travelling needs.